JJLongoria/aura-helper/README.md

 Aura Helper is the [**most complete extension**](#aura-helper) to work with salesforce.
 Aura Helper provide the [**best IntelliSense suggestions**](#intellisense) and code completion options to Apex and Aura code of any Salesfoce extension (including Official Salesforce extensions).
 Can work with [**Salesfoce XML Metadata**](#version-control-and-metadata) files and edit some files with **graphic interface to minimize errors**.
 Has the first exclusive [**Apex Formatter**](#apex-code-formatter) with configurable options to format your code as you like.
 Can work with [**GIT and detect changes**](#version-control-and-metadata) for create packages files (and destructive too).
 Create a complete [**Apex and Aura documentation**](#documentation) with a few clicks. and to much more.

+> Aura Helper not only works with any Salesforce project, it is also **specially prepared** to work with **GIT and Salesforce**, **DevOps** and **Continuous Integration** and has many tools designed to maintain the integrity of the local project and / or organizations, among other important tools to DevOps workflows.

  Aura Helper contains several tools to increase productivity, facilitate code creation and make more easy work with Salesfoce.
 Is undoubtedly one of the necessary applications for any [**Salaesforce developer**](https://www.salesforce.com).
 Aura Helper is developed by Salesforce developer to Salesforce developers and has all you need as developer to work with Salesforce from VSCode.

  Go to [**Aura Helper Extension Documentation**](https://github.com/JJLongoria/aura-helper/wiki) to learn more about the extension and all features.